JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Sharing channels
-* likely to be distorted by, e.g. the fact that a researcher always knows when someone gets their data though email, might not know about it if it's downloaded from a repository
+* likely to be distorted by, e.g. the fact that a researcher always knows when someone gets their data though email, might not know about it if it's downloaded from a repository.
+* *fitting with this idea, direct contact has a bigger lead in the two questions about other researchers using your data ()

 ###Credit/citation
 * there is consensus in the scholarly communication community that the right thing to do is to cite formally in the reference list \cite{force11_data_citation_synthesis_group_joint_2014}